chrisallenarmbruster/wordrunner.rev4labs.com/README.md

 - **Responsive Design Optimized for All Devices**: Seamlessly adapts to mobile and desktop, using CSS Flexbox, Grid, and container queries.
 - **Fetch API for Vocabulary Building**: Using JavaScript's Fetch API to integrate with the Free Dictionary API.
 - **Tech Stack**: JavaScript, HTML5, CSS, and JSON.

+## Inspiration from Blade Runner 2049

+The styling of WordRunner is deeply influenced by the distinctive visual and thematic elements of _Blade Runner 2049_.
+Key aspects include:

+- **Color Palette and Fonts**: The game adopts a color scheme and font style that are reminiscent of the movie's art direction.
+This includes neon highlights and dark undertones that capture the movie's iconic cyberpunk aesthetic.
+- **Futuristic Elements**: Emulating the high-tech, futuristic setting of _Blade Runner 2049_, the game features digital scrambling effects and other visual elements that evoke a sense of being set in a distant, technologically advanced future.
+- **Immersive Experience**: The overall design aims to transport players into the world of Blade Runner, blending the thrill of word puzzles with the captivating atmosphere of the movie.

 ## How to Play